lfsuarez619/A-Coffee-Shop/README.md

 # A-Coffee-Shop

-This is my forst repository on GitHub
+This is my first repository on GitHub

 The application will begin automatically once running.
 The program need only require a keyboard to scan in.